jonhehir/city-sizes/README.md

 *This is a dump of the code accompanying a paper that analyzes the distribution of US city sizes over various city definitions.
-This code was originally written around 2017--2018.*
+This code was originally written around 2017-2018 in collaboration with [Shiguo Jiang](https://www.albany.edu/spatial/jiang/) at the University at Albany, SUNY.*

 # Background